just-containers/s6-overlay/README.md

 1. **stage 1**: Its purpose is to set up the image to execute the supervision tree which will handle all the auxiliary services, and to launch stage 2.
-Stage 1 is where all the black magic happens, all the container setup details that we handle so that you don't have to care about them.
+Stage 1 is where all the black magic happens, all the container setup details that we handle for you so that you don't have to care about them.
 2. **stage 2**: This is where most of the end-user provided files are meant to be executed:
     1. Execute legacy oneshot user scripts contained in `/etc/cont-init.d`.